prograhammer/vue-library-template/README.md

 The entry point has been changed from */src/main.js* to */src/docs.js* because the SPA you are releasing is your docs site.

+#### Vue build default

+In the Cli, switches the default to be the smaller Runtime build since most people don't reference templates outside of .vue files.
+(So you can just press 'Enter' key for 'yes')

 #### Removed dist from .gitignore

 The `dist` folder is removed from .gitignore so that it's available on npm (unless you create a separate .npmignore) and user's who want the minified built distribution of your library can grab it (located in `/lib` subfolder).
 Also your docs site built distribution is made available in the same folder (located in `/docs` subfolder).